CHAPTER 216C. ENERGY PLANNING AND CONSERVATION

 to the extent that these procedures do not conflict with this subdivision.
 The amount of the bills

-rendered by the department under paragraph (c) must be paid by the energy utility into an account
+rendered by the commission under paragraph (c) must be paid by the energy utility into an account

 in the special revenue fund in the state treasury within 30 days from the date of billing and is

-appropriated to the department for the purposes provided in this section.
+appropriated to the commission for the purposes provided in this section.
 The commission shall

 approve or approve as modified a rate schedule providing for the automatic adjustment of charges